GuyErreich/layerx-home-assignment/argocd-apps/README.md

-# ArgoCD Applications
+# ArgoCD Applications for LayerX Home Assignment

 This directory contains GitOps configurations for applications deployed via ArgoCD.
+The project uses an "App of Apps" pattern to enable declarative management of all Kubernetes applications.

 ## Directory Structure